Gunzalez/Murray-Machinery/README.md

 # Murray Machinery

-Responsive web templates form Murry Machinery
+Responsive web templates for the Murry Machinery website